RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-22-Single-Quotes-or-Double-Quotes.md

 I had previously tried the otherwise excellent [ISESteroids](http://www.powertheshell.com/isesteroids/) and was a bit perturbed when I was told my tendency to use double quotes for everything failed best practices!

-I dutifully posted a friendly reply to Adam, ignoring the blasphemous formatting comment
+I dutifully posted a friendly reply to Adam, ignoring the blasphemous formatting comment.

 ![Duty](/images/2015-03-22/Duty.png)